NEW YORK ADVOCACY AGENDA 2025

 ENERGY AND SUSTAINABILITY

 With passage of the Climate Leadership and Community Protection Act of 2019 (“Climate Act”), New York has embarked on an ambitious state-level effort to address climate change.
-As required by the Climate Act, the state’s Climate Action Council has circulated a draft scoping plan providing a road map on how to meet the Climate Act’s greenhouse gas emissions reduction targets.
-The WCA generally supports these efforts.
-The WCA has published supportive opinion pieces and has launched the region’s first ever sustainability conference- Profit & Purpose.
-Moreover, the WCA has created practical tools to assist in a transition to a clean energy future which includes its proprietary WCA Clean Energy Portal.
+As required by the Climate Act, the state’s Climate Action Council has produced scoping plan providing a road map on how to meet the Climate Act’s greenhouse gas emissions reduction targets.

-However, by advancing a law without a fulsome understanding of its economic impact, New York has made a policy decision notwithstanding that impact.
-The law will alter the state economy without related appropriations or a plan for how to finance the transition.
-Moreover, the up-front costs will be largely internal while the benefits diffuse.
-Accordingly, those costs should not fall presumptively to the private sector.
-Rather, they should be spread widely with state and federal assistance.
+However, by some accounts, New York is advancing a law without a fulsome understanding of its economic impact.
+The Climate Act will alter the state economy without related appropriations or a plan for how to finance the transition.
+Moreover, the upfront costs will be largely internal while the climate benefits are diffuse.
+Those costs should not fall presumptively to the private sector.
+Rather, they should be spread widely and with state and federal assistance.

-Last year’s passage of the All-Electric Buildings Act requires most newly constructed buildings in New York to be built with electric heat and appliances beginning in 2026 for smaller buildings and 2029 for larger buildings.
+The WCA opposes an accelerated fossil fuel phase out for existing buildings absent major funding mechanisms and technical assistance programs tied to the increased costs of construction or conversion.
+The Climate Action Council’s Scoping Plan concludes that, at 32 percent, buildings are the single largest contributor to statewide emissions.
+Recent passage of the All-Electric Buildings Act requires most newly constructed buildings in New York to be built with electric heat and appliances beginning in 2026 for smaller buildings and 2029 for larger buildings.
 Certain exemptions applied for hospitals, medical facilities, factories and industrial facilities.
-Due to pre-existing natural gas service constraints, most new buildings throughout Westchester were already being built electric.
+Due to pre-existing natural gas service constraints, most new buildings throughout Westchester are already being built electric.

 Project developers agree that net-zero building conversion will be very expensive.
 Our information indicates that converting a typical commercial office building to electric would cost upwards of $45 per GSF even before factoring in contractor mark-ups and contingencies.
 There are cost differences due to vintage, size, height, and rigging.
 Even so, with this simplified calculation, retrofitting many buildings in Westchester would not be supported by any reasonable payback period on its lifecycle.
 Extrapolating this data to the residential market, the damage would be particularly severe for cooperatives, condominiums, and other buildings which house working class families.

-These concerns are currently playing out in New York City pursuant to implementation of Local Law 97 and the financial impacts will be magnified in Westchester where compliance costs will be similar but asset values are significantly less.
-Cost concerns are heightened in commercial real estate’s currently high inflation, tight credit market.
+Technical and financial concerns surrounding Local Law 97 in New York City would be magnified in Westchester where compliance costs would be similar, but asset values are significantly less.
+Cost concerns are heightened in a challenging market for commercial real estate.

-The WCA supports S6030/A6039 which would align the State’s GHG emissions accounting system with federal standards consistent with the Intergovernmental Panel on Climate Change.
+The WCA supports efforts to align the State’s GHG emissions accounting system with federal standards consistent with the Intergovernmental Panel on Climate Change.

 Local Land Use Restrictions Which Hinder Clean Energy Siting Must Be Overcome

-Another model that New York State should consider adopting is the federal Telecommunications Act of 1996 (the “TCA”), which does not preempt local zoning authority by its terms.
+Another model that New York State should consider following is the federal Telecommunications Act of 1996 (the “TCA”), which does not preempt local zoning authority.
 Rather, it prohibits discrimination among wireless providers and prevents a municipality from completely banning wireless facilities within its borders.
 A similar New York State statute would require municipalities to accommodate appropriately sited alternative energy facilities and provide for expedited appeals of denials which are based on community opposition as opposed to substantial evidence in the written record.

 Put the Environmental Bond Act to Use